-I'm not quite sure where to start as this is the first of many hiking articles and videos.
-Not only of the Onondaga Branch of the Finger Lakes Trail, but the whole Finger Lakes Trail System.
+I’m not sure where to start, as this is the first of many hiking articles and videos, not only of the Onondaga Branch of the Finger Lakes Trail but the whole Finger Lakes Trail System.

-Should I introduce the North Country Trail, first?
-A trail that extends across 8 states totaling over 4,700 miles.
+Should I introduce the North Country Trail first?
+A trail that extends across eight states totaling over 4,700 miles.

 It's where we started to hike, but even though many of these hiking excursions will be on the NCT, several hundred miles actually, I'm not hiking that trail.

-The goal is to hike the Finger Lakes Trail system, a 950-mile hike that includes a 580-mile main trail and several branches that extend both north and south from west to east main trail.
+The goal is to hike the Finger Lakes Trail system, a 950-mile hike with a 580-mile main trail and several branches extending north and south from the main west-to-east trail.

 Clicking on the map will take you to the FLT website and interactive map.